 As shown in Pseudo-Connoisseur Backstamps, items bearing an altered version of the original Connoisseur logo began appearing on the market in the early 2000s.
-Sold by an American company named “Connoisseur Inc.”, some of them were made in England and others were made in China.
+Sold by an American company named “Connoisseur Inc.”, some of them were made in England and others were made in Asia.
 Although they were all marked ‘Connoisseur’ and included the butterfly logo, those pieces should not be confused with those created by the original Connoisseur of Malvern studio (see Identifying Original-Studio Connoisseur for details.)

 In addition to the ceramic items, resin reproductions cast from the original Connoisseur of Malvern molds were also produced by two very different companies during this same time period.
 Neither of those had the Connoisseur name on them; one company was unremarkable but the other was rather more well-known!
 Let’s look at the “obscure” company first.